tripzilch/tripzilch.github.io/skulptuur/index.md

 These two grids are then intersected (step 3), meaning only space that is common to both shape grids, remains.

-There are 76 032 unique combinations, and thus forms.
+There are many unique combinations, and thus forms.

 Finally the resulting shape is assigned colour and material, which is uniquely linked to its form.